mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 These instructions also include information project-specific requirements such as (a) the NOTICE file, (b) Copyright notice in the README file, (c) Code of Conduct file and a (d) Contributing file.

+Also included at the bottom are a few FAQs on what you may or may not include in your Splunk-owned repo.

 ### a.
 NOTICE File (Required when a project redistributes 3P dependencies)

 Apache 2.0 requires projects to provide copyright attribution for direct dependencies in a NOTICE file.
 Generally, the attributions must include the dependency name, version number, license type, and project URL (if available).
 Click [here](https://infra.apache.org/licensing-howto.html)